evanca/quick-portfolio/projects/indices/indices_audio.md

 ### Directions

-   1. Follow link for the Piece: [Desktop](https://stephenroddy.github.io/58IndicesLangTrans/)
+   1. Follow link for the Desktop version: [Desktop](https://stephenroddy.github.io/58IndicesLangTrans/)

-   2. The mobile link is the following: [Mobile](https://stephenroddy.github.io/58IndicesLangTrans/mobile.html)
+   2. Follow link for the Mobile version:: [Mobile](https://stephenroddy.github.io/58IndicesLangTrans/mobile.html)

    3. Wait for the page to load.